 Expected credit losses are the probability-weighted estimate of credit losses over the expected life of a financial instrument.
 A credit loss is the difference between all contractual cash flows that are due and all cash flows expected to be received, all discounted at the original effective interest rate of the financial instrument.
-This expected credit loss approach with the adoption of AASB 9 replaces AASB 139's incurred loss approach.

-Recognition of expected credit losses in financial statements e.
+Recognition of expected credit losses in financial statements f.
 Impairment of Assets